 Working from home?
 Make sure you claim these expenses

 If you're one of the many self-employed people in the UK who carries out work from their own home, there's some good news for you.
 You're entitled to include part of the running costs of your home in your accounts, which will save you some tax.
 Here's how to work out how much you can claim.

 Two potential methods for calculating business use of home

 If your business is eligible to use the new simplified accounting method, then you have two options to work out how much to claim for business use of home.

-If your sales are under the VAT threshold, which at the moment is £83,000 a year, and you are a sole trader or in a partnership where all the partners are individuals rather than corporate bodies (so if you are in a partnership and one of the other partners is a limited company, that’s not you), you’re eligible to use the simplified accounting method, and one option this method allows is a flat rate calculation for business use of home.
+If you're a sole trader or in a partnership where all the partners are individuals rather than corporate bodies (so if you are in a partnership and one of the other partners is a limited company, that’s not you), you’re eligible to use the simplified accounting method, and one option this method allows is a flat rate calculation for business use of home.

 The flat rate method

 This simply asks you to look at how many hours a month you spend running your business at home, on average, and then include a fixed amount in your accounts for business use of home.

 The amount varies with the number of hours per month you work at home, as follows: